The concept of Cash Flow and Fund Flow is fundamental to the discipline of accounting. It is beneficial to assess the liquidity position of a company.

 Meaning of Cash Flow

-Cash flow refers to the inflow and outflow of cash or cash equivalents in an organization during a particular period.
+Cash flow refers to the outflow and inflow of cash or cash equivalents in an organization in a specific period.
 Cash flow is recorded in the cash flow statement, which is one of the most important financial statements in accounting.

 There are many sources of cash flow in an organisation which may be categorized as: